cmjw/CTF_Writeups/Pwnable_kr/Toddlers_Bottle/4-passcode.md

 Examining the contents of the passcode/ directory, we have three files: *flag*, *passcode*, and *passcode.c*.

 The program prompts the user for their name, and then password1.
 It then checks this first password and the second password, password2.
+There is no pause for the user to input password2.

 It seems we have to somehow use the password1 input to overwrite password2.